 Always ask your doctor for advice and read the patient information leaflet that comes with your medicine.

-Deep brain stimulation is the most common procedure.
+Deep brain stimulation (DBS) is the most common procedure.
 It tends to be used in the later stages of the condition.
 A surgeon places electrodes in your brain in the areas that are important in controlling movement.
 The electrodes are connected to a pulse generator, which is placed under the skin in your chest.
-Tiny electrical currents are sent from the pulse generator to your brain and this may help to reduce your symptoms of Parkinson’s disease.
+The pulse generator sends small electrical currents to your brain.
+This may help to reduce your symptoms of Parkinson’s disease.
 DBS does have possible side-effects and complications.
 Your doctor will discuss these, and the procedure in general, in detail with you before recommending it.

 However, these therapies are still at an experimental stage and may not be available for some time.